brightplum/brightplumv2/menu_md/contact.md

 ---
-layout: minimal
+layout: contactus
 # no title becasue it is clashing with the brightplum logo_brightplum
-title: Bright Plum| Contact
+title: Contact Bright Plum
 permalink: /contact.html
 ---
 <!--